SEO Services For Small Business

 On top of all that, SEO is complicated.
 Much more so than you might imagine.
 The Google Search algorithm uses more than 200 “signals” to index web content and their algorithm is constantly changing.
 Backlinks, meta-tags, Domain Authority, keyword density and so much more.
 A good SEO provider spends a lot of their time keeping up with the myriad of technical aspects that are necessary for good SEO.
 As a small business owner, unless you’re particularly tech savvy, this stuff is hard to understand.

 It’s no surprise then that a small business owner, who is already weary of being ripped off, is reluctant to pay for a service that doesn’t guarantee specific results and is really hard to understand!
-This is a challenge for anyone providing SEO services and small business owners alike.
+This is a challenge for any SEO company and small business owners alike.
 We of course, want the business and offer competitive SEO services.
-That’s what we do so that’s’ not hard to understand.
+That’s what we do so that’s not hard to understand.
 It’s more of a challenge for the business owner.
 Traditional marketing strategies like Yellow Pages and mail flyers are expensive and are getting less and less effective.
 Most people are using the internet to find what they are looking for, whether it be Google Search or social media.
 And if your business doesn’t rank well, growing your customer base will be tough.

-Santa Rosa SEO Services For Small Business Basics
+SEO Services For Small Business Basics

 Search engines work non-stop.
 They are continually evaluating content and updating the rules they use for that evaluation.
 So what might work today might not be as effective tomorrow.
 The key is to avoid “gaming the system” and give Google what it wants – quality content.
 Content that would be considered a good answer to the questions your audience may have.
-How to create quality content is where an SEO service provider can help.
+How to create quality content is where an SEO consultant can help.

 Keywords are the phrases you want your website to rank for in search results.
-An SEO services provider will do a keyword analysis early on in the project to determine what keywords make sense for a given website.
+An SEO consultant will do a keyword analysis early on in the project to determine what keywords make sense for a given website.
 There are tools to help determine which keywords are most popular for a particular topic and how easy or hard it is to rank for them.
 If you’re a plumber in Santa Rosa for example, ranking well for “plumbing services” would be great, but you may be competing with plumbers all over the world making it a hard keyword phrase to compete for.
 “Santa Rosa plumbing services” may be more appropriate for a plumber working in Sonoma County.

 Apart from industry related backlinks and relevant organizations, the real gold is creating a piece of content that addresses some issue that many people have.
 For example, a painter might write an article on different paint sheens, their applications and how they are made and any cost variation.
 This article may in turn be linked from a blog or some other high ranking site which in turn gives the painter’s website a vote of authority.